 Because eating 10 to 12 prunes every day is a commitment, a follow-up study published in 2016 found that eating 50 grams of prunes, only 10 grams over the current serving size, also delivered results.

 “Over my career, I have tested numerous fruits, including figs, dates, strawberries, and raisins, and none of them come anywhere close to having the effect on bone density that dried plums, or prunes, have.”Dr. Bahrakm Arjmandi, the director of the Center for Advancing Exercise and Nutritional Research on Aging at Florida State University

 Bone damage caused by space radiation is a concern among astronauts, especially those who may eventually venture to Mars.
 To solve the potential problem of bone loss on long missions, NASA has been looking for solutions.
 In a trial on mice, NASA scientists compared the bones of mice exposed to radiation who had been fed either dihydrolipoic acid, ibuprofen, antioxidants, or prunes.

 In the trial, only the mice who ate prunes were fully protected against the bone-damaging effects of ionizing radiation.
 The study was small, but findings could not only impact future astronauts but also future cancer patient treatments.

 While the exact mechanism for why prunes impact bone density is not fully understood, researchers theorize that the combination of boron and other minerals in prunes, paired with anti-inflammatory and anti-oxidative properties, may suppress bone reabsorption at the cellular level.

-Yet even though more research is needed to unlock the reasons why prunes seem to boost bone healthy, scientists involved in bone-health studies continue to believe that prunes are an exceptional food for boosting bone density.
+Yet even though more research is needed to understand why prunes boost bone healthy, scientists involved in the studies believe that prunes are an exceptional food for boosting bone density.

 Fore more health-related articles, see: